roccomuso/netcat/README.md

 ## Events

-The netcat server extends the `EventEmitter` class.
+The netcat modules extends the `EventEmitter` class.
 You'll be able to catch some events straight from the sockets.
-For example the `data` event:
+For example the `data` event for the server:

 | Server              | Client                    |
 |---------------------|------------------------------------|